itsronalds/itsronalds/README.md

 </div>

 ## 👨🏻‍💻 About me
-I am a Full Stack Engineer with three (3) years of experience programming software.
+I am a Full Stack Developer with three (3) years of experience programming software.
 I am passionate about being Full Stack.
 During my career, I have worked for several clients and companies developing banking software, E-commerce's and adding new functionalities to their applications.

 ## ⭐ My software development skills